pearcej/pearcej.github.io/csc236/index.md

 ---
 ## Day 38: Wednesday, November 20, 2019
-  -Before class: Complete all work due before class today (see list from last time)
+  - Before class: Complete all work due before class today (see list from last time)
   - In class:
     - take quiz
     - Discuss lab and project
-    - Complete and submit [TR2: Peerwise Review for E02](https://docs.google.com/document/d/1dPNmjYIvS8AYvmjOzsOPglcjDjYiyepB6qi0zCTviQ4/edit?usp=sharing) Be sure to complete this before the next class AND enter your questions into Peerwise.
+    - Complete and submit [TR2: wise Review for E02](https://docs.google.com/document/d/1dPNmjYIvS8AYvmjOzsOPglcjDjYiyepB6qi0zCTviQ4/edit?usp=sharing) Be sure to complete this before the next class AND enter your questions into Peerwise.
   - Outside of class:
     - Complete [FP1A: Mile Marker 2 Final Project](https://docs.google.com/document/d/1fmSSRi-ecQN9NwlXyj3wMqVoP72rFXHkzPng3oG4oxU/edit?usp=sharing) by Monday, November 25, 2019.
     - Optional Lab: [L11E: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0/edit?usp=sharing).
 This lab may be completed for extra lab credit.
 It will not be accepted late.
     - Announcement: Exam E2 will take place in class on Monday, December 2, 2019, covering all of the material of the course since Exam E1.

 ## Day 37: Monday, November 18, 2019
-  -Before class: Complete all work due before class today (see list from last time)
+  - Before class: Complete all work due before class today (see list from last time)
   - In class:
     - Discuss lab
     - Discuss homecoming events